How to Differentiate Between Back Pain and Hip Pain?

 - Spinal stenosis: A narrowing of the spinal canal causes pain and numbness.

-- Muscle tension: Often caused by poor posture or overuse.
+- Muscle Tension: Often Caused by Poor Posture or Overload.

 - Osteoarthritis: Wear and tear of the small vertebral joints leads to stiffness and pain.